bethropolis/sup/README.md

 # Sup - A Package Manager for Suplike

-Sup is a package manager for Suplike, a social network that provides an easy way to make plugins.
-Sup is designed to simplify plugin management for developers and users.
+Sup is a package manager for [Suplike, an open source social network.
+Sup is designed to simplify plugin management.
 It has the following commands:

 - `install`: Installs a package.
 - `remove`: Removes a package.